HicaroD/idk/README.md

 # idk

-idk is an open source general purpose programming language.
+idk is an open source and general purpose programming language.

 ```rust
 fn main(): int {